oracle-samples/xfc/README.md

 );
 ```

-Please note that the style associated with `classNameFocusStyle` will be applied to the iframe by setting the `classNameFocusStyle` to `className` attribute on the iframe when there is a focus event.
-During a blur event, the `class` attribute, and the `classNameFocusStyle` name will be removed.
+Please note that the style associated with `classNameFocusStyle` will be applied to the iframe by setting the `classNameFocusStyle` to `class` attribute on the iframe when there is a focus event.
+During a blur event, the `classNameFocusStyle` name will be removed.

 ### Monitoring Embedded App Lifecycles